-Yes Cascadia is a grass-roots social movement dedicated to building awareness and support for local democracy, global community and the freedom and eventual independence of Washington, Oregon and British Columbia.
+Yes Cascadia is a grass-roots social movement dedicated to building awareness and support for local democracy, global community and the freedom and eventual independence of Washington, Oregon and British Columbia and all of the prefectures that make up the Cascadia bioregion.
 Cascadia is a unique coastal-mountain bioregion between San Francisco and the Alaskan panhandle in which the dominant culture is one of respect and honor for the environment and a strong tradition of democracy and social justice.

 By working in our communities around the Pacific Northwest, Yes Cascadia strengthens personal freedoms and a robust local economy while creating a regenerative society that values and protects our unique ecosystem.
 America & Canada are too big, and our interests are better represented by the people themselves, rather than in a distant seat of power.